-Base salaries, annual incentive, stock option and share unit grants, and retirement benefits for the NEOs are determined by the Human Resources Committee, while the Chief Executive Officers of IGM, IG Wealth Management, Mackenzie Investments, and Investment Planning Counsel's base salary, annual incentive, stock option and share unit grants are recommended by the Human Resources Committee for approval by the Board.
+Base salaries, annual incentive, stock option and share unit grants, and retirement benefits for the NEOs are determined by the Human Resources Committee, while the Chief Executive Officers of IGM, IG Wealth Management, and Mackenzie Investments' base salary, annual incentive, stock option and share unit grants are recommended by the Human Resources Committee for approval by the Board.
 The long-term compensation component awarded in the form of stock options is determined and administered by the Human Resources Committee.